alialib/alia/docs/flow-basics.md

 In order to allow alia to do its job maintaining the data graph, you have to follow some simple rules:

-1. Wherever you have loops or conditionals in your reactive application code, use the alia flow tracking mechanisms in the following sections to allow alia to track it.
+1. Wherever you have loops or conditionals in your component-level application code, use the alia flow tracking mechanisms in the following sections to allow alia to track it.

 2. Don't `return` from the middle of a function. - alia doesn't actually know when you enter and leave functions, so if you suddenly leave a function at a